michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 4.0.5 =
-- Tweaked the default Item Format option to set `min-width` for the thumbnail container.
+- Added the `Show Errors` unit option under the `Common Advanced` section that allows the user to decide whether to display output errors.
 - Added the `%image_size%` Item Format option tag.
+- Added new translated items for the Japanese translation.
+- Added the Singapore locale for search unit types.
+- Tweaked the default `Item Format` option to set `min-width` for the thumbnail container.
 - Tweaked the UI regarding the admin bar menu items.
 - Renewed the base translation file.
-- Added new translated items for the Japanese translation.
-- Added the Singapore locale for search unit types.

 = 4.0.4 - 03/08/2020 =
 - Tweaked the default `Image Format` option layout value.